U.S. Open 2020: Frequently Asked Questions

 The U.S. Open is open to any professional or amateur with an up-to-date men’s USGA Handicap Index not exceeding 1.4.

+Traditionally, the USGA allows eligible players attempt to qualify for the national championship.
 Qualifying consists of two stages, local and sectional.
 Local qualifying is played over 18 holes at more than 100 courses around the United States.
-A total of 525 spots are available to move on to the sectional qualifying round, known as “Golf’s Longest Day.”
+A total of roughly 525 spots are available to move on to the sectional qualifying round, known as “Golf’s Longest Day.”
 Sectional Qualifying is played over 36 holes with several sites in the United States, as well as one each in Japan and Europe.
 Those who qualify after this stage earn a spot in the U.S. Open’s field of 156 players.

 Has a U.S. Open ever been won by something who earned a spot through sectional qualifying?